 “I think we might need some assistance,” Mel said.

 Nash bobbed his head and let her make the call.
 He tried to assess the scene.
 The men were wearing leather cuts with something printed on the back.
-A row of motorcycles were lined up on one side.
+A row of motorcycles was lined up on one side.
 This could definitely turn bad fast.

 Mel cursed and said, “Something’s wrong with my ‘talkie.”